 $ sudo dnf install curl

 The installed curl command version can be printed with the –version option.
-This will also print supported protocols list and some required libraries about the curl command.
+This will also print the supported protocols list and some required libraries about the curl command.

 $ curl --version